About the Temerty Faculty of Medicine at the University of Toronto

 Submit admission materials to OMSAS as per the regular MD admission process along with the following additional materials:

-1. MD/PhD Personal Essay: Reflecting on your personal and research experiences to date, how do your experiences relate to your decision to pursue a physician scientist pathway, and the kind of ideas that you wish to pursue in your PhD?
-This essay must be 250 words or less and is submitted as part of your OMSAS Application.
+- MD/PhD Personal Essay: Reflecting on your personal and research experiences to date, how do your experiences relate to your decision to pursue a physician scientist pathway, and the kind of ideas that you wish to pursue in your PhD?
+This essay must be 250 words or less and is submitted as part of your OMSAS application.

-3. Three letters of reference.
-Note: These letters are in addition to the 3 references that are required for MD applicants, as part of the standard OMSAS Application for the University of Toronto.
-If you are a graduate applicant, one of your MD/PhD reference letters must be from your graduate supervisor.
-The content of these letters should highlight:
+- Three MD/PhD references using a common MD/PhD reference form for OMSAS applicants applying to Toronto, Ottawa, Queen’s and Western.
+Note: These MD/PhD references are in addition to the 3 Confidential Assessment Forms that are required for MD applicants, as part of the standard OMSAS application for the University of Toronto.
+If you are a graduate applicant, one of your MD/PhD references must be from your graduate supervisor.
+The references should highlight:

-OMSAS must receive all these required reference letters by October 2, 2023.
+OMSAS must receive all these required references by October 1, 2024.

 Notes:

-• The same referees can provide your regular MD application references and MD/PhD reference letters (e.g., graduate supervisor, if applicable).
+- The same referees can provide your regular MD application references and MD/PhD references (e.g., graduate supervisor, if applicable).
 The MD/PhD Admissions Subcommittee does not review your MD application references.
+To send the MD/PhD reference form to your referees, enter their contact information in the designated fields within your OMSAS application.

 Admission Categories